Topological Parallax: A Geometric Specification for Deep Perception Models

 We prove that the resulting criterion of \emph{homological matching} satisfies a stability property.
-We propose homological matching via parallax as a geometric specification that should be applied to many machine-learning systems.
+We propose homological matching via parallax as a geometric specification that could be applied to many machine-learning systems.
 The measurement of homological matching also admits a back-propagation scheme, which could be used to improve the geometric similarity between the model $K$ and the dataset $X$.

 Because of the generality of Definition~\ref{def:M}, it may be that $V$ represents any layer of a neural network, $X$ represents any dataset mapped into that layer, and $K$ represents an activated region in that layer.
 For example, the ``neural collapse'' concept from \citet{papyan_prevalence_2020} can be seen as a special case of this specification, because the conception from \cite{papyan_prevalence_2020} is that the dataset $X$ becomes a tight blob in the penultimate layer, and the penultimate model is simply a Voronoi region $K$ surrounding that blob.